se-edu/rcs/README.md

     > ![exmaple PR](/images/PrGithubFlow.png)
   * In the PR description, include `Fixes #{issue_number}` e.g. `Fixes #123`<br>
-    Reason for the above: It instructs GitHub to close the issue automatically whe your PR is merged.
+    Reason for the above: It instructs GitHub to close the issue automatically when your PR is merged.